njostonehouse/valence-ui-docs/getting-started/gettingstarted.rst

         #vui.changed();
       }

 3. We'll create a simple HTML file to display page and its details.
-Notice that because we are using :doc:`change tracking <../valence-ui-components/valence-ui-jquery-change-tracking>`, which is a jQuery-based widget, we need to include `jQuery <http://jqueryui.com/>`_.
+Notice that because we are using :doc:`change tracking <../valence-ui-components/valence-ui-jquery-change-tracking>`, which is a jQuery-based widget, we need to include `jQuery <http://jquery.com/>`_ and `jQuery UI <http://jqueryui.com/>`_.

     .. code-block:: html